lablup/raftify/README.md

 ## Why?

-Since *[raft-rs](https://github.com/tikv/raft-rs)* only provides an implementation for the consensus module, it seems users are likely to [face to difficulties in figuring out how to use this library when they first faced with the problem](https://github.com/tikv/raft-rs/issues/402).
+Since *[raft-rs](https://github.com/tikv/raft-rs)* only offers an implementation for the consensus module, it appears that users may encounter difficulties figuring out how to utilize this library when they first encounter the problem.
+(Refer: https://github.com/tikv/raft-rs/issues/402)

-Attempts to provide higher-level Raft implementation like *[riteraft](https://github.com/ritelabs/riteraft)* have been made to address this issue.
+Attempts to provide a higher-level Raft implementation, such as *[riteraft](https://github.com/tikv/raft-rs/issues/402)*, have been made to address this issue.

-This repository starts from *riteraft* for resolving the issue in Python.
+This repository utilizes *riteraft* as a starting point to resolve the issue in Python.

 ## Getting started